-If the alleged Child Abuse is occurring in NSWIS, you must notify the Manager, People & Culture as soon as practicable.
+If the alleged Child Abuse is occurring in NSWIS, you must notify the Child Safety Officer or Manager, Financial Services, People & Culture as soon as practicable.

-The Manager People & Culture will notify the Director Corporate and Communications and CEO who will notify the Board as required.
+The Manager, Financial Services, People & Culture or Child Safety Officer will notify the Director Corporate and Communications and CEO who will notify the Board as required.